Princess Birgitta of Sweden: Early life

-Of her marriage, she had three children: Carl (b.
-1962), Désirée (b.
-1963), and Hubertus (b.
-1966).
-She and her children were passed over for succession to the Swedish throne when subsequent absolute primogeniture was established in Sweden in 1979 and 1980, and then only included her brother's descendants and her uncle Prince Bertil.

-Prince Johann Georg and Princess Birgitta separated in 1990, although they remained legally married.
-She lived on the island of Majorca in Spain, while her husband lived in Munich.
-He died in 2016.
+At the age of 14, Birgitta was educated at Franska Skolan in Stockholm, followed by a stay at a Swiss boarding school.
+Prior to that, she and her sisters had been homeschooled at Stockholm Palace.
+In 1958, she graduated with a degree in movement sciences from Swedish School of Sport and Health Sciences and subsequently worked as a gymnastics teacher at Broms school in Östermalm.

 Public life

 In November 1960, Birgitta visited the United States accompanied by her younger sister Princess Désirée on behalf of their grandfather King Gustaf VI Adolf for the 50th anniversary of The American-Scandinavian Foundation.
 In their honour a ball was organised for the two princesses at the Renaissance Blackstone Hotel in Chicago by Mayor Richard Daley.

-Princess Birgitta was involved with golf and charities outside of Sweden and was an honorary board member of the (British) Royal Swedish Golfing Society, a position she took over when her uncle Prince Bertil died.
-She had her own golf competition in Majorca, the Princess Birgitta Trophy, at her home golf course.
+Princess Birgitta was involved with golf and charities outside of Sweden and was an honorary board member of the (British) Royal Swedish Golfing Society.